john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 # Object-Oriented Programming, Part 1

-Object-Oriented Programming (OOP) means programming with "classes".
+[Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) means programming with [classes](https://en.wikipedia.org/wiki/Class_%28computer_programming%29).
 The "class" is a fundamental building block in Python.
 All of Python's standard libraries use classes, as do nearly all popular Python programs.

 ### The `class` Keyword

-In Python we use the `class` keyword to create classes in the same way we use the `def` keyword to create functions.
-And what is a class?
+In Python we use the `class` keyword to create classes in a similar way we use the `def` keyword to create functions.
+"And what is a class?" you ask.
 A class is a logical grouping of data and functions.

-Fun Fact: when a function is part of a class, we call it a method.
+**Fun Fact**: when a "function" is part of a class, we call it a "method".

 What do we mean by "logical grouping"?
 Well, a class can contain any data or functions (methods) we want.
-But Rather than just throwing random things together into a "class", we try to create classes where there is a logical connection between things.
-Many times, classes are based on objects in the real world (like a `Refinery` or a `Wildfire`).
-Other times, classes are based on concepts in our system, like `LinePlot` or `Meteorological Database`.
+But rather than just throwing random things together into a "class", we try to create classes where there is a logical connection between things.
+For instance, classes are often based on physical things (like students, beers, refineries, or wildfires).
+Other times, classes are based more abstract concepts, like line plots or meteorological databases.

-Classes are an abstraction technique; a way of thinking about programs.
-When used well, creating a class will make your programs easier to reason about and understand.
-The core ideas will be separated into classes and all related data will be kept together.
+Classes are an abstraction technique.
+They help us organize groups of things that are logically connected.
+In this way the help us organize and reason about large amounts of code.
+If all the core ideas in a program are separated into classes, we can think about one class at a time and how it interacts with another class.
+This saves us from having to think about all the details our code at the same time.

 ### Classes are Blueprints